 The first thing to note is that a bridge can only be built next to a river.
-You cannot build one to connect cliffs or higher levels of land.
+You cannot make one to connect cliffs or higher levels of land.

-The river and the land on each side should be just the right width in order for you to build a bridge.
+The river and the land on each side should be just the correct width for you to build a bridge.

-- The land on each side should have at least 6 spaces.
+- The land on each side should have at least six spaces.

-- 4 spaces will be occupied by the bridge and 1 on each end will be an extra that the structure needs.
+- The bridge will occupy four spaces, and one on each end will be an extra that the structure needs.

 - The width of the river should be between 3 and 5.